-The Galaxy Note 20 Ultra is Samsung's most versatile big-screen phone, and that includes its approach to 5G.
-This 6.9-inch phablet works with every available 5G network, and its dynamic 120Hz display adjust the refresh rate to squeeze more battery life while also delivering smoother scrolling and more immersive gaming.
+The Galaxy Note 20 Ultra is currently Samsung's most versatile big-screen phone, and that includes its approach to 5G.
+This 6.9-inch phablet works with every available 5G network, and its dynamic 120Hz display adjusts the refresh rate to squeeze more battery life while also delivering smoother scrolling and more immersive gaming.

 It's the gaming aspect of the Note 20 Ultra that makes it one of the best 5G phones, and not just because it runs on a powerful Snapdragon 865 Plus chipset.
 The Galaxy Note 20 Ultra works with Microsoft's xCloud game streaming to let you play more than 100 Xbox games on your phone.
 With 5G connectivity, gameplay should be a delight.

 You'll pay a bit more for the Galaxy Note 20 Ultra than you would for some of Samsung's other 5G phones, like the Galaxy S20 Plus.
 Even the new Galaxy S21 Ultra is cheaper at $1,199.
 But you'll find it's well worth the premium price, especially with Samsung skipping over a new Galaxy Note model in 2021.

 Read our full Samsung Galaxy Note 20 Ultra review.